 This song isn’t for the weak.
 This song isn’t for the timid.
 This song is for the bold, brave, strong and techno devoted who love a powerful tune that is in your face and full of energy.
 Proxy is fairly well established as a current techno titan and I can’t wait to see what he does in the next year.
 This song absolutely floored me.

 3. “Ruby” Cirez D, Mouseville

 I have been curious what it is like to be in the studio with Eric Prydz.
 I’d love to just hover as a fly in the wall and see him at work, be it Pryda or Cirez D focused.
 Fairly certain it’s a mystical and dark experience that runs the entire spectrum of human emotions and experience.
-Ruby was one Cirez D release that absolutely lived up to the main objective of Cirez D as a pursuit of Eric Prydz’s dark techno focus.
-It dives deep into the darkness.
+"Ruby" was one Cirez D release that absolutely lived up to the main objective of the pursuit of Eric Prydz’s dark techno.

 2. “Nightclubbing” Louisahhh!!! & Maelstrom, Bromance Records

 This work of art, this piece of poetry right here captures that magical feeling that is 3 a.m. when you’ve gotten after it, and you’ve owned the night.
 Bromance continued its upward trajectory, and along with it you have seen Louisahhh!!! & Maelstrom respectively come into their own as major players in the Bromance crew.
 Keep an eye on these characters, they’ve got a style indisputably their own, and they are going someplace special.